Wildlife of Greece

-The wildlife of Greece includes the diverse flora and fauna of Greece, a country in southern Europe.
+The wildlife of Greece includes the diverse flora, fauna, and funga of Greece, a country in southern Europe.
 The country is mostly mountainous with a very long, convoluted coastline, consisting of peninsulas and many islands.
 The climate ranges from Mediterranean through temperate to alpine, and the habitats include mountains, hills, forests, rivers, lakes, coasts and cultivated land.

 Geography

 Greece is a country in the Balkan Peninsula of southern Europe, and lies to the south of Albania, North Macedonia and Bulgaria, and west of Turkey.
 It has a long coastline with the Mediterranean Sea and the Aegean Sea, and includes the island of Crete and many smaller islands.
 Mainland Greece covers about 80% of the total territory and is largely mountainous.
 The largest mountain group is the Pindus Range which forms the spine of the Greek mainland, with the highest peak rising to 2637 m above sea level.
 The country's tallest mountain, Mount Olympus is further east, and rises to 2918 m above sea level.
 The large Peloponnese peninsula, in the south of the country, is separated from the rest of the Greek mainland by the Corinthian and Saronic Gulfs, but joined by the Isthmus of Corinth.